C-Accel2019/Glossary/glossary.md

 ## Question Answering

 In the field of [natural language processing], Question Answering (QA) refers to the methods, processes, and systems which allow users to ask questions in the form of natural language sentences and receive one or more answers, often in the form of sentences.
 Almost all QA systems answer a given question based on their internal [knowledge bases] (KB).
 According to the nature of such knowledge bases, current QA research can be classified into three categories: unstructured data-based QA (e.g. QA systems based on unstructured text), semi-structure table-based QA (e.g. QA systems based on tables from Wikipedia pages without any schema information), and structured-KB-based QA (so-called [semantic parsing]).
-In the field of [Semantic Web](#Semantic-Web), question answering over [knowledge graphs](#Knowledge-Graph-KG) is considered as one type of structured-KB-based QA which aims at translating a natural language question into a machine understandable program such as SPARQL and Lambda calculus.
+In the field of [Semantic Web](#Semantic-Web), question answering over [knowledge graphs](#Knowledge-Graph-KG) is considered as one type of structured-KB-based QA which aims at translating a natural language question into a machine understandable program.

 \[**Used by:** A-6677\]